cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:--------|
 | **Possible values** | &gt;= 0 |

-This is the maximum size of a transaction allowed to be accepted into the mempool.
+Transactions bigger than the maximum configured size are rejected by mempool, this applies to both transactions submitted by clients via RPC endpoints, and transactions receveing from peers on the mempool protocol.

 ### mempool.max_txs_bytes
 The maximum size in bytes of all transactions stored in the mempool.